 A History of Sustainability at Acadia

 Sustainability has become increasingly integrated in all areas of campus activity at Acadia.
 Initiatives in research, curriculum development, student experiences, administration, operations and outreach have helped move Acadia closer to its vision of of becoming a model of social, financial and environmental sustainablity.
 Faculty, staff, students and community members have all played a significant role in these accomplishments.
-Below is a brief chronology of our sustainability work to date.
+Below are highlights of our sustainability work to date.

 Opening of the K.C.
 Irving Environmental Science Centre and Harriet Irving Botanical Gardens